-- (c) an increase in contract assets of \$\$662,000 mainly attributable to revenue recognised for work completed but where billings had yet to be raised as at 30 June 2020; - (d) a decrease in contract costs of \$\$76,000 mainly due to the decrease in costs incurred to fulfill contracts where the goods and services had yet to be transferred to the customers: - (e) a decrease in trade and other payables of \$\$281,000 mainly due to payment using trade financing facilities; - (f) a decrease in contract liabilities of \$\$773,000 mainly due to delivery of services for which consideration had been received in advance previously.
+- (c) an increase in contract costs of \$\$551,000 mainly caused by an increase in costs incurred to fulfil the Group's obligations under contracts where it had yet to transfer the goods and services to its customers; - (d) a decrease in contract assets of S\$717,000 mainly due to an increase in billing upon the completion of projects; - (e) a decrease in trade and other payables of \$\$89,000 mainly attributable to the decrease in other payables of \$\$525,000, and partially offset by an increase in amount payable to suppliers of \$\$430,000; and - (f) an increase in contract liabilities of \$\$237,000 due to advanced consideration received from customers in Singapore in relation to the provision of integrated security solutions.

-Net cash used in investing activities amounted to approximately S\$51,000 in FY2020 arising from the purchase of plant and equipment.
+Net cash used in investing activities amounted to approximately \$\$37,000 in FY2021 mainly arising from the purchase of plant and equipment.

-Net cash from financing activities amounted to approximately \$\$573,000 in FY2020 which was mainly due to the proceeds from bank borrowings of \$\$500,000 and an increase in trade financing facilities of \$\$216,000.
-This was partially offset by a repayment of finance lease liabilities of \$\$18,000, an interest paid of \$\$91,000 and an increase in restricted cash of \$34,000.
+Net cash from financing activities amounted to approximately S\$4.0 million in FY2021.
+This was mainly due to the net proceeds from bank borrowings for general corporate purposes of S\$4.4 million, and partially offset by a decrease in trade financing facilities of S\$216,000, payment of lease liabilities of S\$47,000 and interest expense of S\$142,000.